School of Humanities and Sciences

 Undergraduate, English

-She is a multidisciplinary creative passionate about the intersections of storytelling and design.
+She is passionate about the intersections of storytelling, design, and technology.
 Through story-centered creative exploration, she seeks to probe the topics of identity and equity as well as create opportunities for communal introspection.